surfliner/surfliner-mirror/lark/README.md

 $ shotgun config.ru
 ```

+### Running with Docker
+You will need Docker and Docker Compose installed on your host/local system.

+There are two docker-compose files, which allow you to run development and test
+instances of the application if you would like.

+To setup a development environment:
+1. `./bin/docker-build.sh`  to build images
+1. `./bin/docker-up.sh`  to run dev environment

+For running tests:
+1. `./bin/docker-build.sh -e test`  to build images
+1. `./bin/docker-up.sh -e test`  to run test environment
+1. `./bin/docker-spec.sh -e test` to run test suite

 ### Running the Test Suite

 We maintain robust unit and integration tests.
 The full test suite currently